-The Liquor law and events in the Western Cape: what you need to know.
+The Liquor law and events in the Western Cape: what you need to know for event liquor licences.

 There are a multitude of liquor licences that one can apply for but the one we are going to look at for the purposes of this article is the Event licence.
 It’s this type of Liquor licence that will enable you to sell liquor at your event.